ipobletev/discord-bot-chat/README.md

 # Discord bot chatGPT

-This is a Discord bot implementation that uses the ChatGPT API to communicate via text and respond in voice and text.
+Discord bot implementation that uses the ChatGPT API (default model: gpt-3.5-turbo).

+The user must be in a voice channel, they can talk to the bot via text using the **charisma chat "message"** command in the same voice text channel.
+The bot will join that channel and respond with voice and text.

 ## Installation: